Washington Terrace, Houston: History of schools

 Charlotte B. Allen Elementary School opened in 1907.
 Blackshear opened in 1916.
 Yates opened in 1926.
 William Sutton Elementary School opened in 1929.
 Allen moved to 400 Victoria Street in 1956; the former Allen campus was renamed J. Will Jones Elementary School.
 The Sutton school moved to 7402 Albacore Drive in Sharpstown in 1958 and the former Sutton campus was renamed Turner Elementary School.
 Yates moved to its current location in 1958; Ryan opened in Yates's first location during that year.
 Blackshear received expansions in 1960, 1965, and 1980.
 Beginning in 2018 the magnet middle school Baylor College of Medicine Academy at Ryan also serves as a boundary option for students zoned to Blackshear, Lockhart, and MacGregor elementary schools.

 Before the start of the 2009–2010 school year J. Will Jones, a school in Midtown which served a section of Washington Terrace, was consolidated into Blackshear.
 In addition Turner, which served a section of Washington Terrace, was consolidated into Blackshear.
-By Spring 2011 a new campus was be built in the Lockhart site.
+By Spring 2011 a new campus was built in the Lockhart site.

 Residents were previously assigned to Ryan Middle School (at the current BCM Ryan location).
 It closed in 2013 with students reassigned to Cullen Middle.